 First, mass energy is eliminated when matter is deconstructed to constituent ε- and ε+ particles in active galactic SMBH cores as the phase change to plasma occurs.
 Elimination of matter will directly influence the gravitational attraction of the SMBH on galactic matter.

 Second, the emission and jetting of plasma and the subsequent decay and cooling produces new galaxy dynamics.
-One dynamic of note is outflowing superfluid.
-The superfluid has drag at very small scales of action.
-The inflation of superfluid influences galaxy rotation curves.
+One dynamic of note is outflowing spacetime æther.
+The spacetime æther does interact at very small scales of action.
+The inflation and expansion of spacetime æther likely has some influence galaxy rotation curves but the degree is unknown.

 Third, new matter produced by plasma decay will also influence the galaxy dynamics.
 Hydrogen and helium are the most abundant products.
 It is expected that this will contribute to new star formation.
 Furthermore, some of this newly formed matter may be destined to cycle through the SMBH repeatedly.

 2.9.
 The Shape of the Cosmos

-In one variant of the model, the extent of superfluid aether is infinite, or so large as to be considered infinite from the perspective of scientific observation.
+In one variant of the model, the extent of spacetime aether is infinite, or so large as to be considered infinite from the perspective of scientific observation.

-There is a cycle of matter-energy being reduced to ε- and ε+ Planck plasma in a galactic black hole, emission/jetting of ε- and ε+ plasma, superfluid formation and outflow, plasma decay into standard matter-energy, and a journey back to a galactic black hole to be recycled as plasma.
+There is a cycle of matter-energy being reduced to ε- and ε+ Planck plasma in a galactic black hole, emission/jetting of ε- and ε+ plasma, spacetime æther formation and outflow, plasma decay into standard matter-energy, and a journey back to a galactic black hole to be recycled as plasma.
 This cycle does not require a big bang nor an ever-expanding universe.
 As a result, science must, at least for the time being, view the age of the universe as unknown.

 3. APPLYING THE MODEL

 Aside from extreme energy conditions, in the temperate zone outside of stars, black holes, jets, and colliders, there are five particles typically found in nature at the scales we can currently measure.
 These are the photon, proton p, electron e–, neutron n, and neutrino v.

 The photon, has the formula 6ε-/6ε+.